January 20, 2022

 You actually DON’T have to do it alone.

-We will be guiding you through discussion topics such as self-care, setting boundaries, and working through transitions.
+We will be guiding you through discussion topics such as parental burnout, perfectionist parenting, and much more.
 Most importantly, we will just be there for you to hold space – for the good, the bad and the ugly.